 Improving your data story.

-LobsterPot Solutions™ is a SQL Server and Business Intelligence consultancy in Australia and the United States, offering consultancy and training services.
+LobsterPot Solutions™ is an Australian SQL Server and Business Intelligence consultancy, offering consultancy and training services.
 LobsterPot Solutions specializes in SQL Server, including performance tuning, Business Intelligence, and more.

 We can turn your data into information.

 LobsterPot Solutions is a company of firsts.
 When the Microsoft Partner Network went live, we were the first company in Australia to become a Gold Competency Partner, the first in the world to gain the Gold Competency in Business Intelligence.
 Since then we have become the first to employ three Australian SQL MVPs, the first company in the whole Asian region to have an APS / PDW trainer on staff, and have been involved in training other trainers in the region.